moveit/moveit2_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

    <safety_controller k_position="100" k_velocity="1.5" soft_lower_limit="-2.857" soft_upper_limit="2.857"/>

 The "soft_lower_limit" field and the "soft_upper_limit" field specify the joint position limits for this joint.
-MoveIt2 will compare these limits to the hard limits for the joint specified in the URDF and choose the limits that are more conservative.
+MoveIt 2 will compare these limits to the hard limits for the joint specified in the URDF and choose the limits that are more conservative.

 .. note:: If the "soft_lower_limit" and the "soft_upper_limit" in the safety_controller are set to 0.0, your joint will be unable to move.
-MoveIt2 relies on you to specify the correct robot model.
+MoveIt 2 relies on you to specify the correct robot model.

 Collision Checking
 """"""""""""""""""
-MoveIt2 uses the meshes specified in the URDF for collision checking.
+MoveIt 2 uses the meshes specified in the URDF for collision checking.
 The URDF allows you to specify two sets of meshes separately for visualization and collision checking.
 In general, the visualization meshes can be detailed and pretty, but the collision meshes should be much less detailed.
 The number of triangles in a mesh affects the amount of time it takes to collision check a robot link.
 The number of triangles in the whole robot should be on the order of a few thousand.

 Test your URDF
 """"""""""""""